Deep Learning Based 3D Point Cloud Regression for Estimating Forest Biomass: Methods

 \subsubsection{Linear and Power Regression}

-The first two baselines are based on linear regression and power regression models.
+The first two baseline methods were linear regression and power regression models.
 For the linear regression models, all the $\dimstatfeatures$ features were used as explanatory variables.
-The multivariate \power{} regression can be regarded as the state-of-the art for predicting AGB, above-ground carbon, and tree volume from the point cloud features~\cite{magnussen2018lidar}.
-Following Magnussen~\etal~\cite{magnussen2018lidar} study, we fitted models of the form
+The multivariate \power{} regression can be regarded as the state-of-the art for predicting AGB, above-ground carbon stocks, and tree volume from the point cloud features~\citep{magnussen2018lidar}.
+Following \cite{magnussen2018lidar}, we fitted models of the form

 for each quantity of interest.
 Here, $z_{\text{mean AG}}$ is the mean height of the points one meter above ground, $z_{95^{\text{th}} \text{AG}}$ is the 95\th\ percentile of the height distribution of point one meter above ground, and IR is the inception ratio.
 For each model, the parameters $w_1,\ldots,w_4 \in \Reals$ were set to the optimal least-squares estimates.